Design Thinking Approach for Sustainable Hospitality: A Smart Mobile Management System for Indonesia

 Keywords:

-Design Thinking, Sustainability, Hospitality, Technology, Innovation
+Design Thinking, Sustainability, Hospitality, Technology, Innovation1.
+Introduction

 The hospitality industry in Indonesia faces pressing sustainability challenges as the government emphasizes sustainable initiatives through regulatory measures (Maspul, 2021).
 Given the substantial growth of tourism in the region, the imperative to reduce waste and protect the environment becomes even more critical (Sunlu, 2003).
 Research has indicated that the hotel industry in Central Kalimantan lacks adequate sustainability initiatives, primarily due to its excessive energy consumption (Rhama & Setiawan, 2022).
 Consequently, the hotel industry must proactively enhance its competitiveness and raise awareness through innovative and sustainable approaches (Floričić, 2020).